-If you’re thinking about moving to Toronto, you should make sure that you’re moving to the right are to suit your needs.
-Take a look below to see what each of these great Toronto neighbourhoods can off you.
+If you’re thinking about moving to Toronto, you should make sure that you’re moving to the right area to suit your needs.
+Take a look below to see what each of these great Toronto neighbourhoods can offer you.

 Yonge and Eglinton

 This area is known as midtown Toronto, there has been a great deal of investment in this part of Toronto in the last several years and it has a vibrant nightlife and plenty of things to do.
 Many businesses are located here and there is really good tranportation to anywhere in the city.

 Church and Wellesley

 Commonly referred to as The Village, this part of Toronto is one of the most friendliest and welcoming communities in all of Toronto.
 In the summer the biggest Pride Parade in Canada is held there and it is one of the best parties and events you can go to in the city.

 - How Newcomers Can Make a Great First Impression in Canada

 - Canadian Employers Insist on Good Communication Skills

 As the name suggests, the Harbourfront is right on Lake Ontario.
 With great views and a wonderful pedestrian walkway, you can spend many hours here in the summer.
 You have Union station right there along the VIA rail station and GO bus station.
 Billy Bishop Airport is also close by for when you feel like taking a quick trip!